irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/intro_to_research_methods_lessons_1_5/terminology_intro_to_research_methods.md

 # Constructs, Variables, Operational definition.

-Construct a variable that is not directly observable or measurable.
+**Construct** is a variable that is not directly observable or measurable.
 But once a construct has been operationally defined, variables are created.
 Examples of Construct: effort, itchiness, hunger, maturity, wisdom...